 5. You don’t need to join every conversation.
 We like to think that teenagers are particularly vulnerable to peer pressure, but sometimes I wonder if it’s just as bad for adults.
 Think of what a mother tells her kids: “If all your friends jumped off a cliff, would you do the same thing?”
 The same goes for friends urging you to read erotica or look at pornography.

 “I’ve been studying what God says about sexuality for 15 years,” writes Dannah Gresh in a blog post titled, “I’m Not Reading Fifty Shades of Grey.”

 According to Him, there is only one who should stimulate sexual desire in me: my husband.
 Since that’s God’s plan for my sexual desire, anything other than my husband creating arousal in me would be missing the mark of God’s intention.
-(Translation: it is sin.)
-Jesus said it this way: “You have heard that it was said, ‘Do not commit adultery.’
+(Translation: It is sin.)
+Jesus said it this way: “You have heard that it was said, ‘Do not commit adultery.
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
 The same is true of a woman looking at or reading about a man.

 Erotica, especially the genre involving bondage and sadism, easily leads to a corrupted view of something God created as good within the context of marriage.
 It sparks physiological reactions that require greater and greater levels for fulfillment; it causes unhealthy comparison to a real-life spouse; and it leads men and women to be preoccupied with sexual fulfillment at the expense of other relationships, including their relationship with God.

-My hope and prayer is that Christian women, when faced with the temptation of a book like Fifty Shades of Grey, will “be watchful” and “stand firm in the faith.”
+My hope and prayer is that Christian women, when faced with the temptation of a book or film like Fifty Shades of Grey, will “be watchful” and “stand firm in the faith.”
 Don’t fall into the same trap as men do with pornography.